Servi-Car Box

 Text and Pictures by Mark Trotta

-The original Harley trike was designed primarily for automotive mechanics, so a Servi-Car box had plenty of room for tools and supplies needed for house calls and road-side assistance.
+The original Harley trike was designed primarily for automotive mechanics, so the cargo box had plenty of room for tools and supplies needed for house calls and road-side assistance.

 Servi-Car Box Sizes

 From the first-year Servi-car of 1932 up until 1941, the steel cargo box could be either small or large.
 This changed in 1942, when the two different size boxes were replaced with one intermediate-sized box.
-This metal cargo box was seen until 1967, when a fiberglass box was introduced.
+The metal cargo box was seen until mid-1967, when a fiberglass box was introduced.

 Servi-Car Box Restoration

-The cargo box in the pictures is from my 1961 Harley Servi-car.
+This cargo box is from my 1961 Harley Servi-car.
 It was originally from the New Orleans police department, and had been in storage by the previous owner for over 25 years.

-The box was originally light blue with a white back panel.
+This box was originally painted light blue with a white back panel.

 Note the cut-out for the radio.

-Paint removal was done outside and inside the box.
-Most of it was done with a D/A sander.
+Paint removal was done outside and inside the box, mostly with a D/A sander.

-Removing the paint down to bare metal was a long process.
+Removing the paint down to bare metal was a long, long process!

-The cargo box mounts onto a squarish metal frame which is cushioned by two coil springs.
-The springs are the same left and right, and attach to the bottom of the box frame with a bolt.
-There are two bolts washers (one on top, one on bottom) that sit inside the springs that mounts them.
+The cargo box mounts onto a squarish metal frame cushioned by two coil springs.
+Both left and right springs are the same, and attach to the bottom of the box frame with a bolt.
+There are two washers (one on top, one on bottom) that sit inside the springs that mounts them.

 Wood Floor

-The metal cargo boxes (1942-1966) have a sheet-metal bottom, covered with planks of tongue-and-groove pine.
+The metal cargo boxes (1942-1967) have a sheet-metal bottom, and were covered with planks of tongue-and-groove pine.
 To stand up to commercial usage, the wood was usually painted black from the factory.

-After sanding the original planks down to bare wood, I brushed on a few coats of dark stain.
+After sanding the original planks down to bare wood, a few coats of dark stain were brushed on.

 There are left and right lower shock brackets that bolt to the Servi-car rear axle.
 These brackets will fit 1942-1973 Servi-cars.
 The dwindling availability of good used ones has brought about their remanufacture.